Payout Gini: Is Numerai Becoming Winner-Take-All?

 A Gini of 0.97 sounds alarming, but several structural factors work in small stakers' favor:

-- Payouts scale linearly with stake.
+• Payouts scale linearly with stake.
 A model with 10x the stake earns roughly 10x the payout for the same score, not 100x.
-Percentage returns are similar across tiers, as staking profitability data shows.
+Absolute payout concentration can therefore be extreme even when the formula is proportional.